-This Agreement shall be governed by and interpreted in accordance with the laws in force in the province of Quebec.
+This Agreement shall be governed by and interpreted in accordance with the applicable laws in force in the province of Quebec and the Mohawk Territory of Kahnawake.

 1.3 DECLARATION OF NULLITY, INVALIDITY OR INAPPLICABILITY BY A COMPETENT COURT

 Should any provision of this Agreement be declared null, void or inapplicable by a competent court, all other provisions of this Agreement not related to the provision declared null, void or inapplicable shall retain full force and effect; moreover, the Parties agree to remedy such nullity, invalidity or inapplicability as soon as possible so that the Agreement's objectives can be achieved.